Sporting

 It’s important to bathe them regularly too and this should be every month or so and any time when they might have rolled into something smelly.

 Be sure to keep an eye on his floppy ears for infections and brush their teeth around two to three times a week.
-You'll also benefit from trimming their nails regularly to keep them neat.
+You can also help them by trimming their nails regularly to keep them neat.

 The English Setter will often bark to gain attention but they generally bark at anything and everything they come into contact with.
 It’s their way of communicating.